How to Prime a Pool Pump | Tips and Tricks

 Why does my pool filter keep getting air in it?

-The most likely reason for having air in the pool pump or filter will be that you have just cleaned the pool and the action of stopping and starting the pump to backwash and rinse etc has allowed some air into the system.
+The most likely reason for having air in the pool pump or filter will be that you have just cleaned the pool and stopping and starting the pump to backwash and rinse etc has allowed some air into the system.

-• If the water level in your pool is low so it is not covering the bottom of the skimmer then this will allow air into the system and is an easy fix of course by just topping up the water level with a hose.
+• If the water level in your pool is low, so it is not covering the bottom of the skimmer, then this will allow air into the system and is an easy fix by just topping up the water level with a hose.

-• If you have emptied your pool for the winter then you are likely to have air in much of the system.
+• If you have emptied your pool for the winter, you will likely have air in much of the system.
 You may need to prime the pump to get it to start pulling water and any other air through the system.

-• You may have an air leak in the pump lid of the pump strainer housing which could be letting in air.
-This could either be that you have not closed it properly when you removed it to empty leaves and other debris from the strainer basket or the o-ring in the lid may be faulty and need replacing.
+• You may have an air leak in the pump lid of the pump strainer housing, which could be letting in air.
+This could be because you have not closed it properly when you removed it to empty leaves and other debris from the strainer basket, or the lid’s O-ring may be faulty and need replacing.

-The least likely (fortunately) is that air is getting in somewhere else in the system prior to it entering the pump.
+The least likely (fortunately) is that air gets in the system somewhere else before it enters the pump.

 Check that any pipe fittings are not loose and letting air in.
-If you can’t find any then it may be a crack or similar in the pipework between the skimmer and the pump.
-If this is the case you are probably also losing water from the pool.
+If you can’t find any, it may be a crack or similar in the pipework between the skimmer and the pump.
+If this is the case, you are probably also losing water from the pool.

 how to release pressure from pool filter